 Most women start by asking family members or close friends for a recommendation.
 Asking friends is a good way to get the inside track on specific obstetricians, from someone you know and trust.

-You can also ask your GP.
-You’ll need to see your GP early in pregnancy anyway, to have your initial blood tests and to get a referral to your chosen obstetrician.
-Your GP will often know several of the OBs in your area and will be happy to give you some names.
-Keep in mind that your GP can offer a different perspective to your friends – your GP may know which obstetricians specialise in particular areas.
+You can also ask your GP who they think is the best obstetrician in Sydney!
+You’ll need to see your GP in early pregnancy anyway, for initial blood tests and to get a referral to your chosen obstetrician.
+Your GP will often know several OBs in your area and will be happy to give you some names.
+Keep in mind that your GP can offer a different perspective to your friends – for example which obstetricians specialise in particular areas.

 If you have a hospital in mind, check the list of obstetricians on that hospital’s website.
-Your private health fund will often have a “Find-A-Provider” page, and you can also search for local obstetricians on sites like HealthShare or WhiteCoat.
+Your private health fund will often have a “Find-A-Provider” page.

 Keep your list broad at this stage – you want several names to consider.